nila27/study/Operating System/Windows/Kernel Mode/02.Programming/04.IRP/Bufferd_IO/ReadMe.txt

-BUFFERD_I/O is I/O Manager allocate the temporary buffer same as user buffer size
+BUFFERD_I/O is I/O Manager allocate the temporary buffer from non-paged pool same as user buffer size

 You can find the buffer size intthe current I/O stack location's Parameters.Read.Length or Parameters.Write.Length

+Cause the buffer is in system space, driver can use the system buffer pointer directly without any check.